locksuetkei/Florist-Website/README.md

 ## 📘 Academic Note

 This project was originally developed as part of a university coursework and was later refined into a complete frontend demo featuring responsive design and a session-based cart system.

+---

+## © Copyright

+© 2025 Suet Kei Lock.
+All rights reserved.
+Unauthorized copying, redistribution, or submission of this project as academic work is strictly prohibited.